skillrepos/cc-se/labs.md

 - **`max_turns=10`** guarantees the program *ends*, with `ResultMessage.subtype == "error_max_turns"` telling your code why.
 Every unattended run needs a bound — turns, budget, or wall-clock.
 - **`/sandbox`** in the CLI enables OS-enforced boundaries (which file paths and network domains commands may reach).
 Policy (allowlists, callbacks) + enforcement (sandbox) is how production agents stay both fast and survivable.
 - The cloud surfaces in Labs 13 and 14 run in Anthropic-managed isolated VMs — the same idea, hosted for you.

+> **Three caps for a loop that runs with nobody watching.** The turn bound is only the first of three hard stops an unattended agent needs:
+> 1. **Runaway cap** — `max_turns` (the `max_turns=10` you just set) guarantees the program *ends*.
+Turns, budget, or wall-clock — pick at least one.
+> 2. **Stuck cap** — a *no-progress* detector: halt if `git diff --stat` is unchanged for a few turns (your gatekeeper callback, or a small wrapper).
+Not automatic — you add it.
+> 3. **Wallet cap** — a hard dollar/budget ceiling set once in your provider Console, so a forgotten run can't bleed into a four-figure bill.
+>
+> And have it **notify you when it stops**, with the final state and the reason.
+The hard part of running agents unattended isn't starting them — it's making sure they **halt reliably**, and that they **check against an external truth** (the build succeeded, the tests passed, the health check is green) rather than the model's own "looks good."
+Without a real external check, an unattended run can keep going — and keep costing money — while convinced it's done.

 ---
 <br><br>